Here’s your chance to share your baby boomer stories and photos on BoomerCafé.

 - Submit it single-spaced (not double-spaced) and do not indent the beginning of new paragraphs.
 But for visual comfort, SEPARATE PARAGRAPHS with an empty line.

 - This is critical: SPELLCHECK and PROOFREAD the final version BEFORE sending it.

 - When you send your story, cut and paste it into the body of the email.
 Do NOT send as an attachment.

-- Include a note to us about where you live— city, state, and/or country— since we often mention that in the intro.
+- Include a note to us about where you live — city, state, and/or country — since we often mention that in the intro.

 - DON’T BOTHER SENDING PRESS RELEASES.
 If you are a PR rep and can’t send anything more imaginative than that, don’t send anything at all.

 - Your story should go to the following address: firstname.lastname@example.org (Do not send photos to this email address.)

 Photos and other images

-- We accept only copyright-free photos.
+- We can only accept copyright-free images.

 Other things you need to know